Alicia-Cunningham/Two-Bit-Full-Adder/docs/info.md

 ## How it works

-This project adds 3 one bit wide vectors together.
+The project takes in three one-bit wide vectors and adds them together.
 ## How to test

-Cycle all of the input bits, and verify that it adds them.
+cycle all the inputs bits and verify that it adds.

 ## External hardware